mightnent/Singheath_RMS/README.md

 ## Environment
 Setting up venv on windows

-> python -m venv vevn
+> python -m venv venv

 and activating the venv on windows